PrakharKashyap26/PrakharKashyap26/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning **Python, C programming, Internet of things, UI/UX and bacics of linux.**
+- 🌱 I’m currently learning **Python, C programming, Internet of things, UI/UX and basics of linux.**
 - 👯 I’m looking to collaborate on **AI/ML, open-source contributions, UI/UX and IOT projects.**
 - 🔭 I’m working on **an AI enabled app for upskilling and learning for students.**
 - 💬 Ask me about **Python, IOT projects, UI/UX designing**